Highly effective marketers know one thing very well: build strong relationships with the C-suite to get things done.

 Now that you’ve learned my top tips, I’d love to hear from you.
 What practices do you use to build C-suite relationships?

 At Aventi Group, we mentor heads of product marketing to build C-suite relationships.
-Reach out to firstname.lastname@example.org or connect with me on Twitter if you’d like a 30-minute session for input on your own approach to managing upwards.
+Please contact us if you’d like a 30-minute session for input on your own approach to managing upwards.